fullstack1120/koa-joi-to-swagger/README.md

 # Koa-joi-to-swagger
-Koa validator and auto docs base on koa-router, joi and swagger
+Koa route validator and auto docs base on koa-router, joi and swagger

 ## Features:
 - built in input validation using [joi][]